rage/programming-24/data/part-4/2-more-functions.md

 max1(3, 5)
 ```

 nothing seems to happen.
 The return value of the function has to be _used_ in some way in the code which called the function.
-For instance, it can be store in a variable and printed out:
+For instance, it can be stored in a variable and printed out:

 ```python
 result = max1(3, 5)